Build a 12 input pulse counter - multiple input pulse counting

-We cant use the interrupt method to measure 12 pulse inputs as there are only 2 interrupts on the Arduino.
-Instead we need to sample really fast and as continuously as possible in order to catch every pulse and measure the pulse rate accurately.
+We can't use the interrupt method to measure 12 pulse inputs as there are only 2 interrupts on the Arduino.
+Instead, we need to sample very fast,ff and as continuously as possible in order to catch every pulse and measure the pulse rate accurately.
 To get best performance we need to:

 - Read the digital input pins using fast low level digital input register commands

-- Stream-line the code as much as possible - for example: no floating point math and minimal serial prints
+- Streamline the code as much as possible - e.g. no floating point math and minimal serial printing.

 Low level digital input registers

-In version one I used digitalRead to read the state of the digital inputs and I also used the pulse counting arduino to do other things like sending data via ethernet.
-I started to do some accuracy tests, it became quickly apparent that the more inputs I read the worse the measurement accuracy got and the accuracy deteriorated quite rapidly!
+In version one I used digitalRead to read the state of the digital inputs and I also used the pulse counting Arduino to do other things like sending data via Ethernet.
+I started to do some accuracy tests, it quickly became apparent the more inputs I read, the worse the accuracy became.
+The accuracy deteriorated quite rapidly!

-Luckily it is possible to read digital Inputs much faster using direct port manipulation, its possible to read a register of 8 digital inputs in one command, although it actually drops to 6 inputs per register due to use of 2 for serial communication ( 0 and 1) and for the clock crystal (14 and 15).
+Luckily, we can read digital Inputs much faster using direct port manipulation.
+It's possible to read a register of 8 digital inputs in one command, although it actually drops to 6 inputs per register due to the use of 2 for serial communication ( 0 and 1) and for the clock crystal (14 and 15).

-Digital pins 2 to 13 occupy 2 registers, register D and B and by calling commands PIND and PINB which return a binary value of the digital pin states its possible to read 12 useful digital inputs pretty much simultaneously and much faster than using digital read although not as easy to understand when you look at the code!
+Digital pins 2 to 13 occupy 2 registers, register D and B. By calling commands PIND and PINB which return a binary value of the digital pin states, it's possible to read 12 useful digital inputs virtually simultaneously.
+Although it's much faster than using the digital read command, it's not as easy to understand when you look at the code!

-With low level digital register access accuracy stopped dropping when reading from more inputs pins, result!
+With low level digital register access, accuracy stopped dropping when reading from more than 2 or 3 inputs.

 Dedicated Pulse Counting Arduino

-The arduino used for pulse counting needs to be dedicated for pulse counting.
-As I mentioned above I used the same arduino for ethernet data sending to start with, problem is that ethernet data sending can take between 26ms and 1700ms+ and any pulses that occur in this time are lost, leading to really poor results.
-So for accurate results its best to keep the pulse counting arduino dedicated.
+The Arduino used for pulse counting needs to be dedicated to the task.
+As I mentioned above, I used the same arduino for Ethernet data sending to start with.
+The problem is Ethernet data sending can take from 26 to 1700+ ms, and any pulses occurring during this time, are lost.
+For accurate results, keep the pulse counting Arduino dedicated.

-This means that a 12 input pulse counting arduino needs to be seen as an external input module, where we need a second arduino for doing the other tasks like ethernet data sending etc.
+This means that a 12 input pulse counting Arduino needs to be seen as an external input module.
+We need a second Arduino for doing other tasks like Ethernet data sending, etc.

-I decided to go for a configuration where the pulse counter arduino spits out its pulse times in microseconds and pulse counts of all 12 inputs via fast 115200 baud serial once every second.
-This string is then recieved and decoded by the main arduino and then send via ethernet to a web energy display:
+I decided to opt for a configuration where the pulse counting Arduino displays its pulse times in microseconds and pulse counts of all 12 inputs via 115200 bps serial, once per second.
+This string is sent to, and decoded by, the main Arduino, then sent via Ethernet, to a web-conected energy display:

-The hardware for a pulse counter is mostly just the Arduino itself and then depending on your configuration:
+The hardware for a pulse counter is mostly just the Arduino itself, then depending on your configuration:

 Wired pulse counting